Javingka/notas/notes_HFDA.md

 Head First Data Analysis

+### CHAPTER 1. introduction to data analysis.
+Break it down.
 p7
   Data analysis is all about identifying problems and then solving them Your problem in exploratory data analysis is to find hypotheses worth testing.